City-of-Helsinki/linkedevents/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The change has been tested locally, e.g., with httpie
 - [ ] The change has been tested against a DB dump from test and/or staging if the models have been changed
 - [ ] The code is self-documenting or has been documented sufficiently, e.g., in the README
+- [ ] The changelog has been updated with the relevant changes
 - [ ] The branch has been rebased against master before the PR was created

 #### Checklist for pull request reviewer (copy to review text box)